This is the multi-page printable view of this section. Click here to print.

 Node pool auto-scaling settings can also be configured on the cluster node pool creation page.

-• Node pool expansion conditions
+• Node pool scaling conditions

-• If the sum of resource requests (CPU/Memory) of all pods running on a node is less than 50% of the node’s allocatable resources
+• If the sum of resource requests (CPU/Memory) of all pods running on a node is less than 50 % of the node’s allocatable resources.

 • cluster-autoscaler.kubernetes.io/scale-down-disabled: “true”